srivastavaaaa/Project/README.md

 - **OpenCV**: Computer vision library
 - **PyAutoGUI**: Cross-platform GUI automation

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Review the gesture reference guide
-3. Try the calibration mode
-4. Check system requirements

----

 **Happy Gesturing! 🖐️✨**

 *Transform your computer interaction with the power of hand gestures!*